jerryduncan/pipsProphet/README.md

 The estimates <i>Q<sub>an</sub> (S<sub>t</sub>, W<sub>k</sub>)</i> are fed to a e-greedy action selection method which selects the action choice for step t as either <i>A<sub>t</sub> = arg max<sub>a</sub></i> <i>Q<sub>a</sub> (S<sub>t</sub>, W<sub>k</sub>).</i>

-There is an external influence on the agent to invest position_size of the choosen asset at a time, a value set by the user, leaving it with five actions: open long position, open short position, close long position, close short position and do nothing.
+There is an external influence on the agent to invest <i>position_size</i> of the choosen asset at a time, a value set by the user, leaving it with five actions: open long position, open short position, close long position, close short position and do nothing.

 The selected action At is then received by the simulated market environment.
 With role to provide a acurate simulation of the foreign exchange market and coordinate the flow of information that reaches the system so that it follows the reinforcement learning paradigm